mkornreich/amazon-scraper/README.md

 1. Clone this project `git clone https://github.com/mkornreich/amazon-scraper.git` and cd into it `cd amazon-scraper`
-2. Add a Virtual Environment `python3 -m venv .venv` (Optional)
-3. Activate the Virtual Environment `source .venv/bin/activate` (Optional)
-4. Install Requirements `pip3 install -r requirements.txt`
+2. Install Requirements `pip3 install -r requirements.txt`
-5. Run the server `python3 main.py`
+3. Run the server `python3 main.py`
-6. Open the link generated after the program starts.
+4. Open the link generated after the program starts.
 Should be something like http://127.0.0.1:5000
-7. Configure the parameters on the website.
+5. Configure the parameters on the website.
 Once the scrape frequency parameter is configured a scrape is be scheduled to start
-8. Leave the server running and wait until the price changes
+6. Leave the server running and wait until the price changes

 ## Challenges faced